-Improper care or use of contact lenses
+Improper care or use of your lenses

 Wearing contact lenses for too long